RupeshKumar4511/DSA/README.md

 # Working with variables in Recursion :
 There are three types of variables in Recursion program.
 <br>
-1. Arguments
+1. Arguments :
+Make sure that those variable which will be used in the next/future function call, they wiil be passed as arguments.

-2. Return type
+2. Return type :
+Make sure that all the subfunctions that calling the same function must return and of the same type of data as defined in the functions.

-3. In the body of function
+3. In the body of function  :

-#
+Those variables which will not be used in the next/future function call and specific to a function call then they will be used in the body of the function and will not passed as arguments.

 # Space and Time complexity of Recursive Algorithm :